Premier League final day: What's still left to play for on Sunday?

 As things stand, the European qualification picture is as follows:

-Aston Villa, Tottenham (57 points) and Brentford (56 points) all go into the final day of the season with a chance of playing in next season's Europa Conference League.
+Aston Villa (58 points), Tottenham (57 points) and Brentford (56 points) all go into the final day of the season with a chance of playing in next season's Europa Conference League.

 The maximum that can qualify from domestic performance in the Premier League - either league position or by winning the FA Cup or Carabao Cup - is seven.